-I’ve often lamented about how the quality of campaigns hosted on Kickstarter varies considerably.
-Some end up producing titles which make me proud to be a backer, like those for Dreamfall Chapters and The Long Dark; and others make me feel like hanging my head in shame or hitting it against a wall.
-Sometimes you get unlucky and end up giving your money to a project which turns out to be an unplayable game (The Gallery: Six Elements) or one which simply fails to materialise (Last Life – more about that later this month).
+I’ve often lamented about how the quality of Kickstarter campaigns varies considerably.
+Some end up producing titles which make me proud to be a backer, and others make me feel like hanging my head in shame or hitting it against a wall.

 But that’s the joy and risk of crowdfunding: you have to take the rough with the smooth and look forward to those moments where more than one worthwhile campaign appears on your radar.
 This is just what happened to me when I was browsing through the platform one evening recently.
 Backbone by EggNut and 1980X by Hi-Bit Studios are both very different in terms of their stories and gameplay, but look so amazing I couldn’t resist making a pledge towards each.